Nishanth-Gowda/Concurrency-in-go/README.md

 ![Go Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/Go_Logo_Blue.svg/320px-Go_Logo_Blue.svg.png)

 Welcome to the "Concurrency in Go" repository!
-This repository explores the concept of Map with a focus on their implementation in the Go programming language.
+This repository explores the concept of Concurrency with a focus on their implementation in the Go programming language.

 ## Table of Contents
+## Introduction to goroutines(#introduction-to-goroutines)